 Why mass-market formats?

 These books are in the category of publications known as “mass-market originals” or “mass-market paperbacks”.
 They are the ones you see in eye-level racks at your local supermarket, at the checkout counter, along with the odds-and-ends household “decorations”, headache tablets, chewing gum, breath mints, batteries, chocolates, and gift cards.
-You’re standing in a queue, waiting for your turn, patient and bored, and your eye happens to fall any of this stuff and you put it into your trolley/shopping cart and Bob’s your uncle, as they say.
+You’re standing in a queue, waiting for your turn, patient and bored, and your eye happens to fall on any of this stuff, and you put it into your trolley/shopping cart and Bob’s your uncle, as they say.

-Mass-market books are especially designed to fit into the racks set near the checkout counter at supermarkets, hospital gift shops and airport newsstands – in other words, where people are passing through and do not have time to pick a book by reading the blurbs on the back.
+Mass-market books are especially designed to fit into the racks set near the checkout counter at supermarkets, in hospital gift shops and at airport newsstands – in other words, where people are passing through and do not have time to pick a book by reading the blurbs on the back.
 Usually, people in these places are distracted by other concerns and pick the book because of the authors or the catchy one-to-three words titles.
 The writing must be immediately gripping and appealing.
 Therefore, many of these authors specialize in writing about easily recognizable family situations and relationships.